How to Choose the Right Uptime Monitor in 2026

 | Uptime Kuma | Open source self-hosted | $0 software + VPS cost | No (HTTP, TCP, ping only) | No | Self-hosted | 1 (your server) | Privacy-regulated, deep DevOps capacity |

 Two takeaways the matrix makes obvious.
 First, of the 15 vendors listed, only Velprove and Checkly include a browser-based monitor on the free tier, and Checkly requires writing Playwright scripts.
 Velprove is point-and-click.
 If you need to verify a logged-in flow without writing code, that narrows the field to one vendor on free.
-Second, Velprove is calibrated for monitor counts under 100 and the three segments where browser login plus multi-step API plus five regions covers the use case.
-Above that scale or for procurement compliance, the matrix routes you to a better-fit vendor and we have linked them above.
+Second, Velprove is calibrated for the four segments where browser login plus multi-step API plus five regions covers the use case, including agency client books run as 10-client Pro units, with a custom plan built around the book beyond 10 clients.
+For enterprise procurement compliance or bulk-scale reseller provisioning, the matrix routes you to a better-fit vendor and we have linked them above.
 StatusCake's free-for-life plan is the broadest free protocol coverage if that axis matters more than the others.
 Cronitor is the cleanest fit if cron-job and scheduled-task monitoring is your primary axis, Oh Dear wins on DNS change and DNSBL monitoring, and our Freshping vs Velprove migration guide covers the post-shutdown export window.

 When to pick a self-hosted option (Uptime Kuma)